Remembering Steve Cropper / Playwright Tom Stoppard

 He was on the record last night and everything.

-He came to me and he said, I hear you guys got a pretty good band.
+He came to me and he said, I hear you guys got a a pretty good band.
 He said, you know, I play saxophone.

 I'd like to be in your band.
-And I said, Well, I'm not really interested.
+And I said, well, I'm not really interested.

-And somewhere in the conversation, he goes, Oh, by the way, my mother owns a recording studio.
-And I said, Can you show up for rehearsal on Saturday?
+And somewhere in the conversation, he goes, oh, by the way, my mother owns a recording studio.
+And I said, can you show up for rehearsal on Saturday?

 And that is a true story.
-Now, I may stretch it a little bit, but that's the actual truth.
+I may stretch it a little bit, but that's the actual truth.

-had a little studio in his garage in Memphis.
-And we went out there and jammed around.
+His uncle, Jim Stewart, the owner of Stax Records, had a little studio in his garage in Memphis, and we went out there and jammed around.

 And then they moved from his garage to a little place out in Brunswick, Tennessee, where they had the satellite label.
 And we would go out there every weekend and play and all that.

-And of course, Jim Stewart said we never had a chance, we'd never make it.
-But I think he just was being devil's advocate to just see if he could push us into something.
+I think he just was being devil's advocate to just see if he could push us into something.

 And we kept trying.
 We cut a bunch of instrumentals, some crazy little things that never saw the light of day.

-last night.
+with Last Night.
 But what happened was Estelle, I don't know Estelle Axton, I don't know if she saw any talent there or what she saw, but she liked me enough to keep me around.

 And she put me to work in her record shop.
 And I sold records.